Hannah Jones, Psy.D.

-Dr. Hannah Jones knew she was interested in psychology from the age of 15 and always felt drawn to working with children.
+Dr. Hannah Jones has had a heart for psychology since the age of 15.
 As an undergraduate student majoring in psychology at Howard University, she began to identify her passion for identity formation and positive racial socialization.
-As she continued to matriculate, these areas of interest converged into a specific passion for serving underserved children and communities.
-Eventually, the Lord led her to serve as a case manager at a nonprofit mentoring organization; and then to apply to Regent University’s Psy.D. program.
-This was the first defining act of faith that shaped her career and brought her closer to her calling.
+These areas of interest converged into a specific desire to serve underserved children and communities.
+This eventually led to a position as a case manager at a nonprofit mentoring organization and enrollment in Regent University's Psy.D. program.

-During her time at Regent, Jones used her gift of creating community to work directly with former president Dr. Carlos Campo as a community liaison for a university-wide service project.
-In this role, she worked with local community agents to conduct resource needs assessments and identify ways that Regent could provide witness and support to marginalized communities.
-As a student, she served as president of the local student chapter of the Association of Black Psychologists, wherein she built interdepartmental connections, developed a quarterly newsletter, conducted member outreach, completed community service projects, and held educational programs addressing cultural issues.
+As a Regent student, she worked with local community agents to conduct resource needs assessments and identify ways that Regent could provide witness and support to marginalized communities.
+Jones also led as president of the local student chapter of the Association of Black Psychologists, where she built interdepartmental connections, developed a quarterly newsletter, attracted members with a wide variety of backgrounds and interests, completed community service projects, and held educational programs addressing cultural issues.

 After four years on campus, Jones served as a predoctoral intern and postdoctoral fellow at WestCoast Children’s Clinic’s APA-accredited training program.
-This was her second defining act of faith, moving across the country, away from home, family and friends.
+Having moved across the country, away from family and friends to a new place, she knew she was being prepared to build connections and learn deeply and intensely about herself and her craft.
 At WestCoast, she used a trauma-informed perspective to help children and families involved with foster care heal from traumatic experiences and early attachment ruptures, rebuild and recognize their internal resiliency, access environmental resources, and acknowledge, articulate, and respond to emotional needs.
-It was here she began to integrate her passions for children, community, and the practice of psychology.